Malta in the Eurovision Song Contest 2021: Final

-Malta was the last entry of the first semi-final, performing in position 16.
-At the end of the first semi-final, Malta was announced as having finished in the top 10 and consequently qualifying for the grand final.
-It was later revealed that Malta placed first in the semi-final, receiving a total of 325 points: 151 points from the televoting and 174 points from the juries.
+Shortly after the first semi-final, a winners' press conference was held for the ten qualifying countries.
+As part of this press conference, the qualifying artists took part in a draw to determine which half of the grand final they would subsequently participate in.
+This draw was done in the order the countries were announced during the semi-final.
+Malta was drawn to compete in the first half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Malta was subsequently placed to perform in position 6, following the entry from Russia and before the entry from Portugal.
+On the day of the grand final, bookmakers considered Malta the third most likely country to win the competition.

-Being considered by bookmakers as a favourite to win the contest, Malta placed seventh in the final at the end of the show, scoring 255 points: 47 points from the televoting and 208 points from the juries.
+Destiny once again took part in dress rehearsals on 21 and 22 May before the final, including the jury final where the professional juries cast their final votes before the live show.
+Destiny performed a repeat of her semi-final performance during the final on 22 May.
+Malta placed seventh in the final, scoring 255 points: 47 points from the televoting and 208 points from the juries.